Friday, October 30, 2015

 Train Peace Corps staff in GIS tools and techniques

-Ensure that Peace Corps field teams have access to real-time, accurate geographic data by digitizing satellite imagery through the OpenStreetMap platform
+Ensure that Peace Corps field teams have access to real-time,

-Support the development of training packages designed to enhance and maximize the effectiveness of mapmaking and GIS in the field
+and maximize the effectiveness of mapmaking and GIS in the field

 Other duties as assigned